exzvor/freedevopsworkspace/devops_grades/elementary_grade/take_01/task.md

 ## Create your own utility `ls`
-Your team has a standalone test server on `Ubuntu 22.04`.
+Your team has a standalone test server.
 You have been tasked with developing `ls` utility to individually present data in order of `file name`, `file size` and `permissions`.
 Write the utility and embed it on your server.

 ### Objectives:
 1) Write utility on your favorite programming language (I'd recommend `Go`, `Python` or `Java`).